CoryG89/CamMan.js/README.md

-WebcamClient
+CamMan.js
 ===========
-A minimal client library for integrating access to webcam/mic through WebRTC.
+A JavaScript library and event-based API for managing and accessing the webcam and microphone using WebRTC.
+CamMan.js has no external dependencies and relies only on the browser to work.
 Originally based on [**`leemachin/say-cheese`**][say-cheese].
-Enhanced to support video output to multiple canvases allowing more uses.
-Allows you to pass in a callback for each canvas output, each callback is called once per frame, allowing you to manipulate each frame of the video on each canvas.
+Enhanced to support multiple canvas video output.
+Manipulation can be applied differently on multiple canvases rendering the same source video.

 Check out the [**example demo**][demo] to see what you can do very easily.